hervelao/bakery-products/models/train/template/about.md

 `trainer.py` is required to be provided inside of the package in order to train on gcp

+## ruby predition

+`Gemfile` contains the gems required for interaction with gcp storage (buckets) and ai platform (prediction)

+do not forget that every time you ommit to `bundle install` after editing a `Gemfile`, a TA dies somewhere

+`sales_controller.rb` contains everything you need in order to make a prediction from a trained model in gcp

 # tasks

 ## show project conf